The Adventure of the Christmas Pudding: The Adventure of the Christmas Pudding, or The Theft of the Royal Ruby

-Poirot points out that the footprints in the snow look like Lee-Wortley's and that in the dead girl's hand is the glass "ruby" from the pudding.
-Lee-Wortley is dumbfounded but, taking the glass, offers to ring for the police.
+Poirot points out that the footprints in the snow look like Lee-Wortley's and that his hand is clutching the ruby found in the pudding.
+Lee-Wortley is dumbfounded, but takes the ruby and offers to ring for the police.
 Claiming to Diana that the phone is dead, he drives off to fetch them.

 Poirot takes the others in the house where he explains all.
 He tells them that Lee-Wortley is a blackmailer and involved in other questionable matters.
 His supposed sister is the young woman who took the ruby from the eastern prince, and the two of them were tracked to Kings Lacey.

 Bridget appears in the room — she is not dead, having worn a tourniquet on her arm when lying in the snow, and was in league with Poirot to trick Lee-Wortley.
 Poirot heard the children planning their "murder" through an open window and used this opportunity to take Lee-Wortley in.
-The "ruby" that Bridget held in the snow was a paste copy that Poirot brought with him to the house, and Lee-Wortley has taken this with him.
-Poirot supposes that he will go abroad, where he will be surprised when he tries to sell the false jewel.
-The real ruby was hidden by the two thieves in what they were told was the New Year pudding, and they were unaware of the accident that befell the pudding intended for Christmas Day.
+Poirot had given the ruby to Bridget for safekeeping on the night that Lee-Wortley tried to drug him, then switched it for a paste copy he had brought with him while arranging the "murder" scene.
+He supposes that Lee-Wortley will go abroad and receive an unpleasant surprise when he tries to sell the fake.
+Lee Wortley's "sister" had hidden the real ruby in the New Year's Day pudding, intending that the pair should take it with them when they left, but they were unaware of the accident that befell the one for Christmas Day.

-Lee-Wortley's "sister" overhears this and is furious that her co-conspirator has left her to face the music.
-She too flees the house.
-The mystery of who left the note on Poirot's pillow is solved when one of the housemaids confesses that she heard Lee-Wortley and his "sister" discussing getting Poirot out of the way and that something had been put in the pudding, causing her to think they planned to poison him.
+Lee-Wortley's "sister" overhears these revelations and flees the house, furious that he has left her to face the consequences alone.
+The mystery of who left the note on Poirot's pillow is solved when one of the housemaids confesses that she heard the pair discussing getting Poirot out of the way and that something had been put in the pudding, causing her to think they planned to poison him.
 He rewards her by promising her a vanity box, and gets a kiss from Bridget under the mistletoe.